 Shareholders should not recognize any gain or loss for U.S. federal income tax purposes as a result of the Reverse Stock Split, except to the extent of any cash received in lieu of a fractional share of common stock (which fractional share will be treated as received and then exchanged for cash).
-Each shareholder's aggregate tax basis in the common stock received in the Reverse Stock Split, including any fractional share treated as received and then exchanged for cash, should equal the shareholder's aggregate tax basis in the common stock exchanged in the Reverse Stock Split.
+Each shareholder's aggregate tax basis in the common stock received in the Reverse Stock Split, including any fractional share treated as received and then exchanged for cash, should equal the shareholder's aggregate tax basis in the common stock receives in the Reverse Stock Split, including the Reverse Stock Split.
 In addition, each shareholder's holding period for the common stock it receives in the Reverse Stock Split should include the shareholder's holding period for the common stock exchanged in the Reverse Stock Split.